mindbat/track2-functional/Functional.md

 # Common data structures

-When working in Clojure you'll encounter 3 common types of data structures.
+When working in Clojure you'll encounter 3 **do we want to change this to 4 or remove sets?** common types of data structures.

 ## Lists